Best Free Quizlet Alternative in 2026

 200+ curated decks by CEFR level

-This is the part that saves the most time.
 Instead of manually creating flashcard sets (or finding disorganized community sets with errors), Words on Repeat has official curated decks:

 - 10 languages: Spanish, French, German, Italian, Polish, Portuguese, Dutch, Japanese, Korean, Chinese